Northolt Tunnel: Construction

-The tunnel was bored in two sections; the western section is 5 mi long and the eastern section is 3.4 mi Of these, 13.7 km was designed as a twin bored tunnel, which will be excavated using a total of four earth pressure balance TBMs.
-Following the completion of boring, all four TBMs are to be retrieved at the point where the two sections meet; this site will then become the Green Park Way ventilation shaft.
+The tunnel was bored in two sections; the western section is 5 mi long and the eastern section is 3.4 mi Of these, 13.7 km was designed as a twin bored tunnel, which was excavated using a total of four earth pressure balance TBMs.
+Following the completion of boring, all four TBMs were retrieved at the point where the two sections meet; a site which later became the Green Park Way ventilation shaft.

 The Green Park Way shaft has both a main shaft 20 m wide and a smaller satellite shaft around 15 m in diameter, rising to 20 m at the base, avoiding a National Rail track 2.7 m away.
 They are both around 45 m deep.
 During construction, excavation involved London Clay at the surface, then granular Harwich Formation, Lambeth Group with sand lenses, Upnor Formation, and chalk.
 It passed through 3 intermediate aquifers, with water pressure rising to 3-4 bars in places.
 This was countered with grout injections and dewatering wells.
 Due to these conditions, steel reception chambers were needed for the TBMs, filled with foam concrete, allowing for the application of sealant before depressurisation to prevent water ingress.

 Tunnel segments for the western section were made by Strabag in Hartlepool, while those for the eastern section were by Pacadar UK on the Isle of Grain, Kent, and were transported to the construction site by rail.

 The bored section of the tunnel ends at the Victoria Road Crossover Box, the first "caterpillar shaft" in the UK.
 This is an open air shaft where trains can switch running lines before entering the tunnel, connected by a 360m long sprayed concrete lined tunnel to Old Oak Common station itself.
 This crossover box was also where the two TBMs which bored the eastern end of the tunnel were launched from.